lukefleed/website/src/contents/Compressed-IntVec.md

 }
 ```

-The `storage` field provides the atomic access at the word level.
-The `locks` field is an array of `parking_lot::Mutex` instances.
  This lock pool is the mechanism we will use to enforce atomicity for operations that must modify two adjacent words simultaneously.

 With this structure in place, we can now design a hybrid concurrency model.
 Every operation must first determine if the target element is fully contained within a single `AtomicU64` or if it spans two.
 Based on this, it will dispatch to one of two paths: a high-performance, lock-free path for in-word elements, or a lock-based path that uses our striped lock pool for spanning elements.